Five Design Mistakes That Kill Conversion Rates

 A simple text message or email with a verification code would be much easier for users to deal with here.
 However, when I first completed this process I couldn’t understand why I kept being asked to order a new Clubcard.
 That’s because I naturally clicked on the CTA that is just below the image of the Tesco credit card.

 The primary CTA is tucked away on the far left and not immediately below the input boxes.
 Users will naturally click on the CTA that is closest to their mouse position on a form.
 We associate items that are close to each other as being related.
 Furthermore, in the West when faced with multiple CTAs users will naturally click on the CTA on the right.
 Ensure your primary CTA is where users expect to see it as they don’t anticipate searching for a form submission CTA.

 Excessive negative or white space can push engaging content below the fold and create the impression of a false bottom.
 The flooring site Atrafloor.com below uses so much negative space on its “Our Story” page it looks like the page is broken and has no content.
 This is wasteful and reduces engagement.
 It also discourages users to explore the page further.

 4. Breaking web conventions:

 Web conventions are the designer’s friend because they allow users to navigate and learn from experience.
 This means they don’t have to re-learn how to browse around a site provided it conforms to basic web conventions.
-Yet many sites appear to ignore this benefit of web conventions and don’t even locate their primary navigation at the top of their page or down the left hand-side of the screen.
+Yet many sites appear to ignore this benefit of web conventions and don’t locate their primary navigation at the top of their page or down the left hand-side of the screen.
 See below a few examples of homepages where the primary navigation is not located where users expect it to be.

 5. The Hamburger Icon: